abbihors/buttplug-anomaly/README.md

 ## Features

 - Buzzes your vibrator based on in-game events in STALKER: Anomaly
-    - e.g. firing your gun, doing damage, *receiving damage*, during blowouts
+    - e.g. firing your gun (based on caliber used), equipping certain items, *receiving damage*
 - Works with any toy supported by [buttplug.io](https://buttplug.io/) (check [here](https://iostindex.com/?filtersChanged=1&filter0Availability=Available,DIY) to see if your toy is supported)
 - Devices are automatically discovered and reconnected in case of a disconnect
+- Shouldn't have any compatibility problems with other addons
+- Zero or close to zero impact on game performance
 - TODO: Multiple profiles
-- Shouldn't have any compatibility problems with other addons
-- No impact on game performance

 ## How Do I Use This?